Louise Erdrich

 Notable works <templatestyles src="Plainlist/styles.css"/>

 Erdrich is widely acclaimed as one of the most significant writers of the second wave of the Native American Renaissance.
-In 2009, her novel The Plague of Doves was a finalist for the Pulitzer Prize for Fiction and also received an Anisfield-Wolf Book Award.[3]
-In November 2012, she received the National Book Award for Fiction for her novel The Round House.[4]
-She will be awarded the Library of Congress Prize for American Fiction at the National Book Festival in September, 2015.[5]
-She was married to author Michael Dorris and the two collaborated on a number of works.
+She has written 28 books in all, including fiction, non-fiction, poetry, and children's books.
+In 2009, her novel The Plague of Doves was a finalist for the Pulitzer Prize for Fiction and received an Anisfield-Wolf Book Award.[5]
+In November 2012, she received the National Book Award for Fiction for her novel The Round House.[6]
+She is a 2013 recipient of the Alex Awards.
+She was awarded the Library of Congress Prize for American Fiction at the National Book Festival in September 2015.[7]
+In 2021, she was awarded the Pulitzer Prize for Fiction for her novel The Night Watchman.[8]

 She is also the owner of Birchbark Books, a small independent bookstore in Minneapolis that focuses on Native American literature and the Native community in the Twin Cities.[12]

-Erdrich was born in Little Falls, Minnesota, the first of seven children to Ralph Erdrich, a German-American, and his wife Rita (née Gourneau), half French-American and half Ojibwe.
-Both parents taught at a boarding school in Wahpeton, North Dakota, set up by the Bureau of Indian Affairs, and her maternal grandfather, Patrick Gourneau, served as tribal chairman for the Turtle Mountain Band of Chippewa Indians for many years.[7]
-While Erdrich was a child, her father paid her a nickel for every story she wrote.
-Her sister Heidi is a poet who also lives in Minnesota and publishes under the name Heid E. Erdrich.[8]
-Another sister, Lise Erdrich, has written children's books and collections of fiction and essays.
+Erdrich was born on June 7, 1954, in Little Falls, Minnesota.
+She was the oldest of seven children born to Ralph Erdrich, a German-American, and Rita (née Gourneau), a Chippewa woman (of half Ojibwe and half French blood).[13]
+Both parents taught at a boarding school in Wahpeton, North Dakota, set up by the Bureau of Indian Affairs.
+Erdrich's maternal grandfather, Patrick Gourneau, served as tribal chairman for the federally recognized tribe of Turtle Mountain Band of Chippewa Indians for many years.[14]
+Though not raised in a reservation, she often visited relatives there.[15]
+She was raised "with all the accepted truths" of Catholicism.[15]

 Work

-Love Medicine won the 1984 National Book Critics Circle Award.[12]
-It has also been featured on the National Advanced Placement Test for Literature.[13]
-Erdrich followed Love Medicine with The Beet Queen (1986), which continued her technique of using multiple narrators and expanded the fictional reservation universe of Love Medicine to include the nearby town of Argus, North Dakota.
+Erdrich is best known as a novelist, and has published a dozen award-winning and best-selling novels.[18]
+She followed Love Medicine with The Beet Queen (1986), which continued her technique of using multiple narrators[35] and expanded the fictional reservation universe of Love Medicine to include the nearby town of Argus, North Dakota.
 The action of the novel takes place mostly before World War II.
-Leslie Marmon Silko accused Erdrich's The Beet Queen of being more concerned with postmodern technique than with the political struggles of Native peoples.[14]
+Leslie Marmon Silko accused Erdrich's The Beet Queen of being more concerned with postmodern technique than with the political struggles of Native peoples.[36]

-The Antelope Wife (1998), Erdrich's first novel after her divorce from Dorris, was the first of her novels to be set outside the continuity of the previous books.[16]
-She subsequently returned to the reservation and nearby towns, and has published five novels since 1998 dealing with events in that fictional area.
-Among these are The Last Report on the Miracles at Little No Horse (2001) and The Master Butchers Singing Club (2003), a macabre mystery that again draws on Erdrich's Native American and German-American heritage.
+She subsequently returned to the reservation and nearby towns.
+She has published five novels since 1998 dealing with events in that fictional area.
+Among these are The Last Report on the Miracles at Little No Horse (2001) and The Master Butchers Singing Club (2003).
 Both novels have geographic and character connections with The Beet Queen.
-In 2009, Erdrich's novel The Plague of Doves was named a finalist for the Pulitzer Prize in Fiction.
-The narrative focuses on the historical lynching of four Native people wrongly accused of murdering a Caucasian family, and the effect of this injustice on the current generations.
+In 2009, Erdrich was a Pulitzer Prize finalist for The Plague of Doves[39] and a National Book Award finalist for The Last Report on the Miracles at Little No Horse.[40]
+The Plague of Doves focuses on the historical lynching of four Native people wrongly accused of murdering a White family, and the effect of this injustice on the following generations.
+Her Pulitzer Prize–winning novel The Night Watchman[41] (2020) concerns a campaign to defeat the 'termination bill' (introduced by Senator Arthur Vivian Watkins), and Erdrich acknowledged her sources and its inspiration being her maternal grandfather's life.[42]
+Her most recent novel, The Sentence, tells the fictional story of a haunting at Erdrich's Minneapolis bookstore, set against the backdrop of the COVID-19 pandemic, George Floyd's murder, and the resulting protests.[43]

-Erdrich's complexly interwoven series of novels have drawn comparisons with William Faulkner's Yoknapatawpha novels.
-Like Faulkner's, Erdrich's successive novels created multiple narratives in the same fictional area and combined the tapestry of local history with current themes and modern consciousness.[17]
+Erdrich's interwoven series of novels have drawn comparisons with William Faulkner's Yoknapatawpha novels.
+Like Faulkner's, Erdrich's successive novels created multiple narratives in the same fictional area and combined the tapestry of local history with current themes and modern consciousness.[50]

 Birchbark Books